 The CEPR is located within walking distance from the university teaching school, which also serves as one of the main research sites of the Centre.
 The CEPR has four main areas of work, which include research, journal publication, teacher development and research capacity development.
 Researchers participate as collaborators from the Department of Childhood Education.
-Research projects focus mainly on learning and conceptual development in the childhood years; language and learning in the foundation phase; mathematical cognition; science concept development in the primary school years (Grade 1-7); reading of science texts in the middle school years.
+Research projects focus mainly on learning and conceptual development in the childhood years; language and learning in the foundation phase; mathematical cognition; science concept development in the primary school years (Grade 1-7); reading of science texts in the middle school years (Grade 4-7) and academic language competence in the middle school years.
 Another research focus is teacher education at teaching schools.